-‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, Tony Beets Takes Revenge
+‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, And Tony Beets Takes Revenge

 Tony Beets Moves a Dredge

 Besides making Parker’s life tougher, Tony has his own challenges.
-He needs to move the dredge, but first he needs to build a ramp, then lift the barge and fix the propeller.
+He needs to move the dredge, but first, he needs to build a ramp, then lift the barge and fix the propeller.
 That’s a lot!

-After winching the barge onto the said ramp, by using a load, they find a disaster: the propellers are ruined and the pontoons are leaking.
+After winching the barge onto the ramp by using a load, they find a disaster; the propellers are ruined and the pontoons are leaking.
 That is how Tony finishes this Gold Rush season.

 In their final gold weigh in, Kevin comes up with 436.8 ounces, while Monica beats her brother and weighs up 447.42 ounces.
-The Beets crew ends up with 3,659 ounces of gold this season–before the royalties from Parker’s huge gold success.
+The Beets crew ends up with 3,659 ounces of gold this season before the royalties from Parker’s huge gold success.

-And Monica has a big surprise: she is engaged!
-Gold Rush fans have to wonder if Tony will clean up his infamous beard before he walks his favorite child down the aisle?
+And Monica has a big surprise; she is engaged!
+Gold Rush fans have to wonder if Tony will clean up his infamous beard before he walks his favorite child down the aisle.

-Todd Vs Parker: Who Won The Bet?
+Todd Vs. Parker: Who Won The Bet?

 Parker shows up to Todd’s claim to get his winnings.
 Todd’s season total was 1,644 ounces, while Parker wound up with 6,280, which is nearly four times Todd’s total.

-Demonstrating that he is a poor loser, Todd gives Parker a jar of very dirty-looking gold, the does not look anything like the clean gold that most Gold Rush viewers are accustomed to seeing at the weekly weigh-ins.
+Demonstrating that he is a poor loser, Todd gives Parker a jar of very dirty-looking gold, which does not look anything like the clean gold that most Gold Rush viewers are accustomed to seeing at the weekly weigh-ins.

 Parker takes that gold and nobly donates it to charity.

-Coming Up: Best of Todd Hoffman
+Coming Up: Best Of Todd Hoffman

 For those Todd Hoffman fans who are already mourning the loss of the popular gold miner from the Discovery show, next week, Gold Rush will air a special episode on Todd Hoffman’s eight seasons on Gold Rush.